Healthy Homes Assessment Fernhill

 Insulation Fernhill

-The insulation of the ceiling and underfloor is a requirement to all rental houses since July 1, 2019.
-All landlords and property managers are required to ensure that the insulation meets the new quality.
-In some instances, old ceiling insulation as well as insulation within the subfloor space may require to be topped up or replaced.
+The insulation of the ceiling and underfloor is mandatory for all rent houses since 1 July 2019.
+Property managers and landlords must make sure that the insulation meets current quality.
+In certain situations, the existing ceiling insulation or insulation in the subfloor space might require to be topped up or replaced.

 Insulation needs to be in compliance with the R-values that are appropriate for your region.

-The "R" is a symbol for thermal resistance, and is a measure of how well the insulation is able to resist heat flow.
-The more R-value is higher, the better the insulation.
+The "R" refers to thermal resistance and is a gauge of how well the insulation can withstand heat flow.
+The more R-value is higher, the more effective the insulation.

 Fernhill Moisture Ingress & Drainage

-Rental properties need to be equipped with efficient drainage for the removal of floodwaters, surface water and ground water.
+Rental properties should have efficient drainage for the removal of floodwaters, surface water, and ground water.
 This includes an appropriate outfall or runoff.
-Making sure that the water has a proper place to go and that it can’t linger underneath the buildings is an essential part of maintaining your property’s dry.
+Making sure that water has a location to go, and also that it doesn’t sit beneath structures is an crucial aspect of making sure your property is dry.

-Alongside an irrigation system to stop moisture ingress, if your apartment has an enclosed gap between floorboards and the ground, a ground water barrier should be put in place if it is reasonably practicable to install it.
+In addition to the drainage system that will prevent water ingress, if the rental has an enclosed gap between your flooring and surface, a ground moisture barrier must be installed if it’s reasonably practicable to install it.

 moisture ingress and drainage inspection